Posthegemony: In international relations

 In international relations, posthegemony refers to the decline of the US unilateral hegemony.
 This has likely been the result of the difficulties that have arisen out of the unilateral style foreign policy.
 These difficulties predominantly include disdain from; those directly affected by the, sometimes forceful, hegemonic actions of the US, those who spectated the actions, and even Americans themselves who view the actions of their government as immoral.
-For example, after the Vietnam War, in 1978, 72 per cent of Americans thought the war was not a mistake but fundamentally wrong and immoral.
+For example, after the Vietnam War, in 1978, 72 per cent of Americans thought the war was not merely a gross mistake, but fundamentally wrong and immoral.
 This exemplifies the hegemonic decline: how could the US maintain the legitimacy of their interventions if their own citizens find them wrong and immoral?